Difference between MRR and revenue recognition

 1. MRR (Monthly Recurring Revenue)

-MRR represents the sum of monthly revenues generated by active subscriptions at a given time.
+MRR represents the sum of monthly revenue generated by active subscriptions at a given time.
 The MRR for a period is calculated from the subscriptions active at the end of that period.

 MRR calculation